zohreh-aaa/DNN-Testing/README.md

 _**5- RQ5.
 How does diversity relate to coverage?**_

 *We want to study in this research question the relationship between diversity and coverage to assess if diverse input sets tend to increase the coverage of DNN models.*
+Example of results for Dataset: SVHN and Model: LeNet5
 ![Screenshot (358)](https://user-images.githubusercontent.com/58783738/173103713-8ef17fa9-3976-47e7-9071-12a4c0ef9092.png)